On this site:

 PCB is finished.

 Now something odd happened.
 When I tuned to the generator frequency, I only heard white noise.
 But when I pulled the balun from the antenna input, I got strong reception of the carrier.
 Then I connected an MP3 player to the input and heard the music.
-After some experimentation, I concluded that the signal from the test generator was too strong for the radio.
+After some experimentation, I concluded that the signal from the test generator was just too strong for the radio.
 The strong signal stops the local oscillator of the FM tuner, so that no frequency conversion takes place and only the noise of the IF amplifier can be heard.
-I tried this on another Philips receiver that has a similar FM tuning stage, my A5X83A AM/FM tuner and got the same result: noise if the generator is connected to the antenna input, and reception when it was disconnected.
+I tried this on another Philips receiver that had a similar FM input stage, my A5X83A AM/FM tuner and got the same result: noise if the generator is connected to the antenna input, and reception when it was disconnected.
 So I needed to use an attenuator between the test generator and the radio.

-Copyright © 2009 by Onno's E-page published 2009-11-28
+Copyright © 2009 by Onno's E-page published 2009-11-28, last updated 2013-03-05